datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/fiscaldata-api.md

     ```

 ### Treasury Reporting Rates of Exchange
-From the Treasury Reporting Rates of Exchange dataset, we are we have selected the following options:
+From the Treasury Reporting Rates of Exchange dataset, we have selected the following options:

 - only return specific fields (country_currency_desc, exchange_rate, record_date),
 - only return data on the Canadian Dollar and Mexican Peso, and